 |Observer Information Form|

 |Post-exercise TTX Report|

 The Mission Continuity Program (MCP) is sponsoring a University-wide tabletop exercise (TTX) initiative.
 All University organizations will use the same event as the basis for their TTX.
 This will test an organization’s ability to plan, respond and recover in the event of an outage or disruption.
 The Provost and Executive Vice President have asked that all Schools and Centers within the University participate in this initiative.

-Penn’s university-wide tabletop exercise will take place between August 15 and December 19, 2014.
+Penn’s university-wide tabletop exercise will take place between September 1st and the end of the fall semester.
 Participants will role-play a fictional disaster scenario as if it was happening in real time on campus.